Azizah-Giwa/TikTok-Project/README.md

 All videos are 5-60 seconds in length, and the distribution is uniform.

-I will create a box plot to examine the spread of values in the 'video_view_count' column.
+I will create a box plot to examine the spread of values in the `video_view_count` column.

 ![TikTok Project](assets/input_10.png)

 ![TikTok Project](assets/put_10.png)

-I will also create a histogram of the values in the 'video_view_count' column to further explore the distribution of this variable.
+I will also create a histogram of the values in the `video_view_count` column to further explore the distribution of this variable.

 ![TikTok Project](assets/input_11.png)